dboothy/SF-Giphy-App/README.md

 ![Demo](assets/images/sfgifapp.gif)

 ## **Motivation**
-Learning how to call APIs and incorporate data into an app.
+Call APIs and incorporate data into an app.

 ## **Libraries**